Skip to Content

 When to seek heart attack treatment

 Delaying treatment for a heart attack can be very dangerous, and you should call 911 at the onset of symptoms.
-Even though many people know this is true, they often delay seeking care because:
+Even though many people know this is true, they often delay seeking care because they:

-• They are embarrassed about "causing a scene" or finding out it was a false alarm
+• Are embarrassed about "causing a scene" or finding out it was a false alarm

-• They don't understand the importance of immediate medical intervention
+• Don't understand the importance of immediate medical intervention

 Stroke treatment

-We provide fast emergency care for patients coming to our emergency room with stroke symptoms.
+We provide fast emergency care for individuals coming to our ER with stroke symptoms.
 Our stroke team is on-site 24/7 to quickly administer treatment and provide lifesaving care.

-Additionally, because of our adherence to evidence-based guidelines for stroke care, DNV GL Healthcare has recognized our hospital as a Comprehensive Stroke Center.
+Additionally, because of our adherence to evidence-based guidelines for stroke care, Det Norske Veritas (DNV) has recognized our hospital as a Comprehensive Stroke Center.
 This means our hospital is standing by to provide some of the highest quality stroke treatment available.

 Pediatric emergency care